TyEmmert/R-Programming/Emulated Dice Game - Craps/readme.md

 cleancraps() is the same game, but without print commands.

-I replicated cleancraps() and simulated the percent chance to win.
+chancetowincraps() plays the game 100000 times and retuns the percent chance to win.